sem-samr/sem-samr.github.io/about.md

 The following list of past sponsored SEM panels, roundtables, and other events demonstrates the thematic and geographic diversity that SAMR supports.

+**2020**

+Affective Engagements and Musical Performance in the Muslim World

 **2019**

 Ambivalence, Yearning, Stillness: Directions in Arab Music Studies